BerkeleyLab/gasnet/docs/memory_kinds.md

 RDMA on aarch64 (aka ARM64 or ARMv8) and NVIDIA does not support UVA on ILP32 platforms.
 Therefore, this work currently supports only x86-64 and ppc64le.

+## Limits on GPU segment size

+Modern NVIDIA GPUs with GPUDirect utilize a "Base Address Register" mechanism to map the device memory into the PCIe address space.
+The amount of memory which can be mapped by GASNet-EX as a GPU segment is limited by the `BAR1` capability of your GPU, which can also be severely limited by the motherboard and/or BIOS.

+To query the BAR1 capability of your GPU, run `nvidia-smi -q` and look for the "Total" value in the "BAR1 Memory Usage" section for an (optimistic) maximum on the amount of memory which can be mapped.
+This limit is per GPU across all process and runtimes on a given node.
+Thus a portion is consumed by each GASNet-EX segment created on a given node, as well as by other uses of GPUDirect RDMA such as an MPI implementation.
+Typically a few tens of MB are also reserved by the driver itself.

 ## Multi-rail

 Though our test and development systems have multi-rail InfiniBand networks,